10 Best Things to do in Asakusa

 Curious about shopping at Sensoji?
 Well, let’s look at that a little closer!
 Nakamise Dori is the name of the street that you will inevitably stroll down when visiting Sensoji.
 Home to about 90 shops selling all kinds of traditional souvenirs, some of which are handcrafted.
 There are also plenty of places to grab bites to eat.
 One great place near the front of the road to check out is the Kibi Dango Shop!
 These mildly sweet confections are a must-have.
 Keep an eye out for the rabbit logo!
 There are also plenty of restaurants that can be found on adjacent roads as well.
 If you’re hoping to bring a unique gift back to someone at home, this is a prime location to look around!

-3. Asakusa Local Food and Bar Hopping Tour
+3. Asakusa and Tsukiji Local Food and Bar Hopping Tour

 asakusa bar hopping tour